Moving NS Punctures on Super Spheres: Introduction

-So in the current note I initiate a differential-geometric approach to supermoduli space, that is well-defined from the outset, that does not rely on existence of a holomorphic splitting or projection.
-A central role will be played by the local super curvature, which in a sense localises the ``Wu-Yang'' type contributions from patch overlaps, so that total derivatives in supermoduli space really do correspond to total derivatives in supermoduli space (as opposed to integrals of total derivatives that receive contributions from fictitious boundaries associated to patch overlaps \cite{VerlindeHphd}).
-(The mechanism is analogous to a baby version of the integral reviewed in Sec.~5.6 in \cite{SklirosLuest21} in the context of bosonic string theory.)
-Note that, because we are allowing for non-trivial super curvature, the point at infinity on the super plane is in a sense trivialised.
+So in the current note I initiate a \emph{differential-geometric} approach to supermoduli space, that is well-defined from the outset, that does not rely on existence of a holomorphic splitting or projection.
+A central role will be played by the local super curvature, which in a sense localises the ``Wu--Yang'' type contributions from patch overlaps, so that total derivatives in supermoduli space really do correspond to total derivatives in supermoduli space (as opposed to integrals of total derivatives that receive contributions from fictitious boundaries associated to patch overlaps \cite{VerlindeHphd}).
+(The mechanism is analogous to a baby version of the integral reviewed in \cite[Section~5.6]{SklirosLuest21} in the context of bosonic string theory.)
+Note that because we are allowing for non-trivial super curvature, the point at infinity on the super plane is in a sense trivialised.
 So that (in a practical calculation) we only really need one coordinate chart for the entire sphere.
-This is to be contrasted with the approach of Nelson \cite{Nelson89} and La and Nelson \cite{LaNelson90} (see also Mark Doyle's thesis\footnote{I am grateful to Mark Doyle for sharing his PhD thesis with me.} \cite{DoylePhD} for a very nice overview of this approach), where the local super curvature is instead hidden in the transition functions on an equatorial band of the super sphere (or in transition functions more generally), making it essential to consider more than a single chart. \sk
+This is to be contrasted with the approach of Nelson \cite{Nelson89} and La and Nelson \cite{LaNelson90}, and hence, more generally, also (super)string field theory \cite{deLacroixErbinKashyapSenVerma17} which incorporates Nelson's viewpoint; see also Mark Doyle's thesis\footnote{I am grateful to Mark Doyle for sharing his Ph.D.\ Thesis with me.} \cite{DoylePhD} for a very nice overview of this approach.
+In this approach \cite{Nelson89}, local super curvature is instead hidden in transition functions on patch overlaps.
+For example, in the case of a super sphere it might be encoded on an equatorial band, making it essential to consider more than a single chart.